donjajo/NG/README.md

 ```
 ## Contributing
 I would love to extend this class to a database of Nigerian data, I had to start somewhere.
 Any form of contribution is welcomed!

+## Finally
+Much love from Naija!!! 🇳🇬 🇳🇬